syncfusion-content/blazor-docs/blazor/appearance/themes.md

 {% endhighlight %}
 {% endtabs %}

-N> If you use individual control styles, you should install their dependent controls styles.
+N> If you use individual component styles, you should install the styles of their dependent components as well.
+Refer to [this](https://blazor.syncfusion.com/documentation/nuget-packages#available-nuget-packages) to find the dependent components.

 7.You can add the `SCSS theme` for Blazor applications through LibMan and compile it by using the [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64) by following steps.